facebookarchive/wit-windowsphone-sdk/README.md

 }
 ```

-Note that you can also call Wit programmatically using the - Task ```<string> CaptureVoiceIntent()``` instance method of the Wit class.
+Note that you can also call Wit programmatically using the - Task ```<WitResponse> CaptureVoiceIntent()``` instance method of the Wit class.

 ## Acting on Wit response

-Wit SDK returns WitResponse object, contains all data coming from Wit.
+Wit SDK returns `WitResponse` object, contains all data coming from Wit.
 Next code shows how to proceed a text message:
 ```
 WitResponse witResponse = await wit.CaptureTextIntent(WitText.Text);